veerbia/codeforces/README.md

 # codeforces
-compiled solutions to problems at https://codeforces.com/
+compiled solutions to problems at https://codeforces.com/ and https://cses.fi/problemset/